ishhh09/VGG-16-fruit-classifier/README.md

 # Conclusion

-This project successfully demonstrates the use of Transfer Learning with VGG16 and Focal Loss for multi-class fruit recognition.
+This project successfully demonstrates the use of Transfer Learning with VGG16 and Custom Loss Function for multi-class fruit recognition.
 The model achieved approximately 86% validation accuracy and effectively classified 15 fruit categories while addressing dataset imbalance challenges.